MishC/Udacity_DataAnalyst/README.md

 These are projects done for the Udacity Data Analyst Nanodegree

 *Project 1* - Global Weather Trends
 In this project I compare the temperature trend in Oslo with the global temperature trend throughout the years 1750-2013.
+I used MS Excel for plotting and editing text.

 *Project 2* - Economic and Population Indicators for Number of Cars Owned by Citizens In this project I study why in some countries in the world people own more 4-wheel vehicles than in others.
+I used Python data science libraries in the project.

 *Project 3* - Analyze_A_B Test Analysis
-For this project, I tested a hypothese about the company website, when the null hypothese is that the conversion rate for the old webpage is the same or/and smaller than for a new webpage.
+Is the converting rate of a new page any better than for old page?
+The statement has been tested by Random Sampling, Z- test and also Logistic Regression.
 My goal was to help the company understand if they should implement the new page, keep the old page, or perhaps run the experiment longer to make their decision.
-I used random sampling, Z-test and logistic regression to evaluate the hypothesis's significance.

 *Project 4* - Data Wrangling Project
 Data Wrangling is about the gathering, accessing, cleaning and analyzing the data.
 We have analyzed tweets on the WeRateDogs twitter account from 2015-11-15 up to 2017-08-01.
 With the given and downloaded data, I analyzed favorite and retweet counts based on the ratings.
 I assigned to these ratings also the most frequent breed, and I determined the most common breeds and also the tweet with the highest favorite and retweet counts based on the whole dataset.
 Dataset contains one plot, 2 tables and additional report files (pdf).